ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

      gce_credentials:
        <Optional dict equivalent to the json you get for service account keys>

-You will need a ssh agent running with access to the corresponding private key.
+You will need an ssh agent running with access to the corresponding private key.

 GCE can use these dataset backends:

-* :ref:`GCE<gce-dataset-backend>`
+* :ref:`Loopback<loopback-dataset-backend>`

 .. prompt:: bash $

-  admin/run-acceptance-tests --distribution centos-7 --provider gce --dataset-backend ??? --config-file config.yml
+  admin/run-acceptance-tests --distribution centos-7 --provider gce --dataset-backend loopback --config-file config.yml

 .. _acceptance-testing-aws-config: